Why am I bloated in the morning?

 4. Poor or short sleep

 Less than 6 hours of sleep raises cortisol the next morning.
-Cortisol increases sodium retention and dampens gut motility.
+Cortisol increases sodium retention, which holds more water.
 The morning after a bad night you're working with a slower gut and more held water at the same time.
 The bloat compounds.

 Anecdotally, this is also why morning bloat clusters around hard work weeks, jet lag, and post-drinking nights.